ourworldventures/www_freeflownation/content/home/index.md

 <br>

+Come one, come all.
 Co-founders who are dreamers and doers.
-People unhappy with their physical home country.
-Rebels who are tired of what the world is becoming and want to re-organize their life with more independence.
-Artists who want to own what they create.
-Digital nomads.
+Digital Nomads and Sovereign People yearning for more independence and a fresh start, tired of the direction the world is taking.
+Not out of anger but out of love and hope for a better future.
+Individuals struggling in their physical countries, who want to find purpose in a Digital Nation.
+Artists who seek innovative ways to express and earn a living from their creativity.
 And all those who feel the calling.

 <br>

 <button>[Become a Citizen](/citizenship)</button>

+{% end %}

+{% row(style="center" padding="both") %}

+### Together, we are **saying goodbye** to the constraints and disappointments of the current "normal" world.
+We are building a fresh and innovative new world grounded in **real solutions** and **planet and people first values**.

 {% end %}